 gear-box housing and cab interior.
 A Minnow speaker fits just about perfectly with a little fettling in the cab (some off the

 floor and the glazing removed.
 Our example here shows a Minnow6, but you might want to settle for a Minnow4 or Minnow5 to make

 Photos courtesy of Jeanette Harris

-this little model, but the addition of the SACC16 board and a single 330uF Tantalum makes a big
+slow-speed stalls in this little model, but the addition of the SACC16 board and a single 330uF Tantalum makes a big

 Remove the body, and carefully slide the plastic cab up away from the metal body.

-taken another mm off the floor area to make fitting the speaker slightly easier later.
-This is all done with a combination of
+have taken another mm off the floor area to make fitting the speaker slightly easier later.
+This is all done with a combination

 With unwanted wires removed, and Kapton to tape wrapped around, we wire the decoder into the model's pickups and motor, same as

-a Zimo MicroCube speaker with a YouChoos enclousre to make it up to 6mm.
+Zimo MicroCube speaker with a YouChoos enclousre to make it up to 6mm.
 6mm enclosures can be supplied by special request.
 At

 this point we also notice that there is a little extra space at the back of the motor housing, which just might accomodate a

 The clear plastic of the rear window must be filed down a little so that the cab can slide back on, but on it goes, all flush!